-Academic Dishonesty Guidelines
+Academic Honesty and Integrity Guidelines

-What is academic integrity?
+What is academic honesty and integrity?

 Academic integrity means giving credit where credit is due in an academic setting.
 It is an ethical obligation of all people who perform intellectual work, including students, faculty members, and administrators, to preserve the importance of academic integrity.
 If the source of intellectual work is not cited correctly, then the person who uses that source has engaged in theft of intellectual property.